Underage machines aren’t necessarily buying alcohol with fake IDs, and that’s not the reason to manage and protect machine identities!

 By 2020, Gartner estimates, internet connected devices will outnumber humans four to one, and we must be able to trust these devices.
 Consequently, we must protect them from attacks that can destroy the services they deliver to improve our daily lives.
 From business logistics to healthcare, we depend on connected machines to improve our standard of living.

-In this and the accompanying blog written by our colleague Bridget Hildebrand from Venafi, we discuss the reasons why we must expand machine identity protection and the critical factors to consider when integrating it with Hardware Security Modules (HSMs).
+In this and the accompanying blog written by our colleague Bridget Hildebrand from Venafi, we discuss the reasons why we must expand machine identity management and the critical factors to consider when integrating it with Hardware Security Modules (HSMs).

 Visibility is the capability devices have to develop situational awareness of the environment in which they are deployed.
 For an IoT device to function with other devices in a network, it must not only be able to see those other devices, but also be sure of their authenticity.
 To this end, machine identities in the form of digital (birth) certificates enable other devices to identify them, validate their legitimacy, and authenticate that they are authorized to operate within a particular ecosystem.
 This provides the foundation of trust necessary to have confidence in the system and the services it delivers.
-And we must be able to see all of these machine identities to be able to protect them.
+And we must be able to see all of these machine identities to be able to manage and protect them.

 Intelligence refers to machines’ ability to gather and share information, and to be able to extract insight not initially discernable from the environment.
 As machines collect and assemble vast amounts of data, specialized algorithms help them see trends and allow them to make predictions.
 As machines “talk” to each other and share data, they must constantly authenticate each other’s identities and validate what they are authorized to do and share.
 Machine identities again are the basis for trust in establishing those close groups and we need ready access to machine identity intelligence to be able to act quickly, when necessary.

 Automation enables machines to make independent decisions based on what they see in their current environment and what they expect future states to be.
-With automation, it is even more important to protect machine identities and ensure autonomous decisions are trustworthy.
+With automation, it is even more important to manage and protect machine identities and ensure autonomous decisions are trustworthy.
 Automating the entire machine identity lifecycle will also eliminate any mistakes caused by human error—keeping machine identities available and secure.

 Trust through PKIs and Certificate Authorities